 The dwelling itself must have the following prescribed conditions:

 The dwelling forms part of a single property which includes at least one other dwelling; and

 - is being used by a resident of that other dwelling as part of their sole or main residence; or

 - is the sole or main residence of a relative of the person who is liable to pay council tax in respect of that other dwelling.

 - “single property” means a property which would normally be classed as one dwelling (please check with us how your property is classed)

 The person occupying must be related to the person in the main dwelling

 A relationship includes those either by blood or marriage, including civil partnerships and step-children.

 If you wish to report a suspected fraud in the following areas: business rates, blue badge, tenancy, housing waiting list, procurement and council tax discount/reduction/exemption fraud, please contact the local Shared Anti-Fraud Service (SAFS).

 The Hertfordshire Shared Anti-Fraud Service (SAFS) provides a fraud prevention, detection and investigation service to its partners, working in non-benefit and corporate fraud.
 The Council has 1.5 (full time equivalent) professionally accredited Counter Fraud specialists who undertake the investigation and prosecution of fraud.
 The total annual spent on this service is currently £60,000.
-During the last year, 134 cases have been investigated for Fraud.
+During the last year, over 100 cases have been investigated for Fraud.